Encourage students to volunteer in campaigns

-- Faculty can’t mandate particular partisan allegiances when they do this, but they can encourage students to select campaigns that resonate with the students’ individual values, and encourage them to give voice to their convictions.
+- Faculty absolutely can’t mandate particular partisan allegiances when they do this.
+They have to encourage all students, whatever their perspectives.
+But they can encourage students to select campaigns that resonate with the students’ own individual values and encourage them to give voice to their convictions.
 Having students with differing partisan views volunteer and report back to the class can be particularly educational.

 Reach out to a variety of student organizations, not just campus political groups.